Rising Star: 2023 Shortstop Tallen Edwards Lives For The Big Moments

 At 15, Birmingham Thunderbolts shortstop Tallen Edwards already knows as much about running a business as many adults.
 She didn’t have to look far for a successful blueprint.
 Her father Larry is a private hitting instructor, while her mother Pam has owned a commercial cleaning business with her brother for the past 20 years.

-About a year ago, Tallen decided to throw her hat in the entrepreneurial ring by giving softball lessons to young kids in the Moore, Oklahoma area, where she’s lived all her life.
+About a year ago, Tallen threw her hat in the entrepreneurial ring by giving softball lessons to young kids in the Moore, Oklahoma area, where she’s lived all her life.
 She primarily concentrates on defense, speed, agility, and the occasional hitting lesson.
-She currently works with about 10 kids and manages to fit them in around her own busy school and softball schedule.
+She works with about 10 kids and manages to fit them in around her busy school and softball schedule.

 “It’s a great experience, and I love doing it,” said Tallen, who just began her sophomore year at Southmoore High, where she plays fall ball.
 “The biggest thrill is seeing a kid that maybe started from scratch and over the years evolve and grow into the type of athlete they’ve always wanted to become.”